-While these were the two main policies implemented to support firms in Chile due to COVID, and the first line of defense as the crisis unfolded, there were other policies mostly aimed at supporting households via, e.g., fiscal transfers and early pension-fund withdraws.
+While these were the two main policies implemented to support firms in Chile due to COVID, and the first line of defense as the crisis unfolded, there were other policies mostly aimed at supporting households via, e.g., fiscal transfers and early pension-fund withdrawals.
 Importantly, these additional policies were enacted throughout the second half of 2020, after the two policies that we study here were implemented.

-4.1 Access to Credit Support
+5.1 Access to Credit Support

 On March 16, 2020, two weeks after the first COVID case was identified in Chile, the Central Bank of Chile announced it was lowering its monetary policy rate to 50 bp, which it considered its effective lower bound.
-Importantly, a separate set of unconventional policies to counteract the economic effects of COVID were also announced.
+Importantly, a separate set of unconventional policies to counteract

+Figure 17: Productivity and Observables Growth in 2020, 2019 and 2009 the economic effects of COVID were also announced.
 At the core of these measures was a new credit facility (FCIC by its acronym in Spanish) aimed at providing medium-term liquidity to commercial banks at very low rates for up to 4 years, conditional on banks providing loans to small and medium-sized firms.
-Throughout the COVID pandemic, FCIC provided nearly 40
+Throughout the COVID pandemic, FCIC provided nearly 40 billion U.S. dollars in loans to banks.